danrice92/bristle-js/README.md

-# Course of Life JS
+# Bristle JS

-Course of Life is a personal career portfolio builder.
+Bristle is a personal career portfolio builder.
 This is the EmberJS client.

 ## Prerequisites